Check out the best snowboard training tips for staying fit and agile at home. Get prepped for the Winter in the best way!

 A lot of stores sell balance boards in all shapes and sizes.
 They’re super fun and will challenge your balance for sure.

-Yoga and pilates of course!
-Good yoga practice includes a lot of balance and especially combined with different types of movements.
+Yoga and pilates, of course!
+Good yoga practice includes a lot of balance and is especially combined with different types of movements.

-Jamie Anderson is the queen of balance, she can take on any feature in the park and make it look effortless.
-She is very open about her yoga practice, so definitely worth looking into.
+Jamie Anderson is the queen of balance; she can take on any feature in the park and make it look effortless.
+She is very open about her yoga practice, so it is definitely worth looking into.

 Prevent injuries by keeping your muscles flexible!

-Why is flexibility not the same as balance training you may ask.
-Well, you can be very good at jumping with your eyes closed, if you slip and have stiff muscles, chances are high you’ll tear a muscle.
-Being flexible means to be able to bounce back.
+Why is flexibility not the same as balance training, you may ask?
+Well, you can be very good at jumping with your eyes closed; if you slip and have stiff muscles, chances are high, that you’ll tear a muscle.
+Being flexible means being able to bounce back.
 It also helps a ton if you want to add a grab to your jump.
 It looks very clumsy when you’re too stiff to reach down.

 Same as the ones before.
 Find a good spot and a (yoga) mat, maybe some elastics, blocks and other props for those who are not that flexible… yet.

 Most of this training will be around stretching.
-Especially the hamstrings, calves, core, and hips that we trained so hard, need to be taken care of.
+Especially the hamstrings, calves, core, and hips that we trained so hard need to be taken care of.
 Flexibility training and balance training can be easily combined in yoga practices.
-A lot of great stretching poses come from yoga, such as forward falls, down dogs, up dogs, triangle pose, child’s pose, happy baby and pigeon pose.
+Many great stretching poses come from yoga, such as forward falls, down dogs, up dogs, triangle pose, child’s pose, happy baby and pigeon pose.
 Go through the yoga dictionary and find poses that you feel comfortable with.

-With snowboarding, you’ll twist your body quite a lot while doing turns, spinning and other tricks.
-Try to visualise a 180, 360 or even a shifty, how weirdly do you have to twist your body.
-It will help you a great deal if you get your twisting game on, think about poses like reclined twist, revolved triangle, revolved side angle, half lord of the fishing pose (just take that one for the funky sound).
+With snowboarding, you’ll twist your body often while doing turns, spinning and other tricks.
+Try visualising a 180, 360 or even a shifty; how weirdly do you have to twist your body?
+It will help you a great deal if you get your twisting game on; think about poses like reclined twist, revolved triangle, revolved side angle, and half lord of the fishing pose (just take that one for the funky sound).

 It’s easy to think these poses are static.
-But try not to do static stretches too much, go for more dynamic ones.
+But try not to do static stretches too much; go for more dynamic ones.
 Snowboarding isn’t static either, right?
 In yoga, find a vinyasa flow for example.
-Or try gymnastico natural, a new approach that is very popular in the surfing community.
-Or go for gymnastics, like our gal Katie Ormerod that flips, spins, twists, and tumbles around in her backyard.
+Or try Gymnastico Natural, a new approach that is very popular in the surfing community.
+Or go for gymnastics, like our gal Katie Ormerod who flips, spins, twists, and tumbles around in her backyard.

 Train your tricks before taking them to the mountain!